 This particular product comes pre-strung with EXP16 coated phosphor bronze strings, a full case, several picks, and several other features that make it particularly good for beginners.
 This guitar isn’t quite durable enough for a musician on the road, but it works well as a first instrument for children or other smaller users.

 The HG-36PK is also surprisingly loud for its size.
 Most 3/4ths-size guitars are inherently quieter than their full-size cousins, but this instrument can still play loud enough for most performances.
-The pickguard is an optional component, and I recommend using it if the user is a beginner themselves.
+The pickguard is an optional component, and I recommend using it if the user is a beginner to acoustic guitar themselves.

 - The bright coloring makes this guitar series easy to find